 2. Wilma Rudolph of Clarksville.
 Ed Temple was the track & field coach at Tennessee State University.
 His team was not the Tigers, but the Tigerbelles.
 And Wonderful Wilma was his greatest achievement.
 She won 2 individual Gold Medals at the 1960 Olympics in Rome, and anchored a relay team of Tigerbelles that won another.

-UPI named her International Athlete of the Year, the AP named her Woman Athlete of the Year (and did so again the next year), and she won the James E. Sullivan Award for the top amateur athlete in America -- regardless of gender.
+UPI named her International Athlete of the Year, the AP named her Woman Athlete of the Year (and did so again the next year), and in 1961 she won the Sullivan Award.
 She was elected to the National Track and Field Hall of Fame and the National Women's Hall of Fame -- encompassing all walks of life.
 In 1984, the Women's Sports Foundation named her 1 of the 5 greatest female athletes in American history; in 1996, 2 years after her death from cancer, it founded the Wilma Rudolph Courage Award.